Guide to the European Parliament: Introduction

 - From the section Europe

 The European Parliament is the only directly elected EU body.
-It represents the people of the EU, in contrast to the Council of Ministers, which represents the governments.
+It represents the citizens of the EU, in contrast to the Council of Ministers, which represents the governments.

 The European Parliament's powers have steadily increased with each change of the EU treaties.
-Most new laws in member states now stem from the need to implement European legislation and most of that is amended and adopted by the European Parliament.
+Many laws in member states now stem from the need to implement European legislation.